Dance in context

 In the South Florida community, Ana Miranda has created multi-disciplinary educational arts programming for the Miami-Dade Public Library System and has been a teaching artist for institutions such as Arts For Learning, United Way Center for Excellence, Miami Dade Public Schools and VSA Florida.
 She has taught flamenco at Miami Dance Studio and North Miami Arts Collective and her Flamenco For the Soul workshops have been presented at Unity on the Bay and at Bagua in the Miami Design District.
 She founded the non-profit, Art Works For Us, Inc., where she developed and facilitated therapeutic dance programming for adults and teens with disabilities for Miami Dade Parks and Recreation.
 Through Miranda's leadership, Art Works For Us, Inc presented international flamenco artists Marija Temo and Ulrika Frank who conducted guitar/dance workshops at Florida International University.
 Miranda also launched Flamenco For All which offered dance instruction and performance opportunities to children with disabilities.

-Ms. Miranda has been a guest choreographer at Jacksonville University and Nova Southeastern University and is dance faculty at Miami Dade College Kendall.
+Ms. Miranda has been a guest choreographer at Jacksonville University, Broward College and Nova Southeastern University and has dance faculty at Miami Dade College, Florida International University and University of Miami.
 In her exploration and research on the therapeutic benefits of flamenco, Miranda has collaborated with artists in Seville, Spain and was noted in the book "Los Caminos Terapéuticos del Flamenco."
 She presented these findings at the American Dance Therapy Association national conference in Brooklyn, NY in 2013.

 In her diverse career, Ana Miranda has developed an approach to dance/movement that is intuitive, holistic, contextual and humanistic.